Skip to content

 Remote access scam

 Remote access scams attempt to convince you to allow them access to your Online Banking.
-These are often cold calls from scammers who say that they're from telecommunication or computer companies or (for businesses in particular) an IT department or Technical Support.
+These are often cold calls from criminals who say that they're from telecommunication or computer companies or (for businesses in particular) an IT department or Technical Support.

 The warning signs are: